Departing from Port Ghalib

 Please note that night diving and snorkelling will only be allowed on some parts of this itinerary as it includes marine parks where this is prohibited.

-A Red Sea ledgend; a finger shaped reef, with north and south plateaus covered in hard and soft corals.
-This unpredictable and exciting reef is truly an awsome location where hammerhead sharks are regularly spotted in the summer and oceanic whitetip sharks often congregate in large numbers during late autumn.
+A Red Sea legend; a finger shaped reef, with north and south plateaus covered in hard and soft corals.
+This unpredictable and exciting reef is truly an awesome location where hammerhead sharks are regularly spotted in the summer and oceanic whitetip sharks often congregate in large numbers during late autumn.

 This large cluster of reefs offers unforgettable and easy dives.
 From the northern site of Small Abu Galawa to its most southern site of Sataya.
 Fury Shoal can prove to be surprisingly diverse.
 Each dive site has its particularity: from dolphins, to stunning hard coral formations and not forgetting the two little wrecks "Tug Boar" and the "Yachts".

 Located on the Tropic of Cancer, this chain of reefs boasts stunning dive sites, most of which are very close to each other allowing you to move quickly and easily from one place to another.
 This adds to a lot of variety to your dives; drop-offs, tunnels and stunning hard coral formations.
 One of these dives (St Johns Caves or Umm Caralim) is truly unique and is a photographer's heaven with rays of light filtering through into the beautiful tunnels.
 The reef formation is not the only thing that will stun you at St Johns; the marine life and colours of the soft corals are some of the best in the Red Sea.
 With any luck, dolphins or pelagics will join you on your dives and St Johns will forever have a place in your heart.

 Due to the locations of the dive sites visited on this itinerary there will be a substantial amount of travelling during the safari.
 This may mean that it is only possible to complete 3 dives on certain days.